 Bats of Khao Yai

 My driver grinned at me to say it was getting late.
-I had no mind to leave the place, though it was getting dark and the visibility was getting poorer and poorer.
-We left the place around 7.30pm and still there was no sign of end to the show.
+I had no mind leaving the place, though it was getting dark, and the visibility was getting poorer and poorer.
+We left the area around 7.30 pm, and there was no sign of an end to the show.
 The bats kept coming out.
 I strained my neck and looked longingly at the mouth of the mountain from where they were emerging.

-This was a wonderful spectacle that I have never seen before.
-It took my breadth away.
-I was amazed to realize that it is an everyday phenomena.
-And how these bats know exactly when to fly out and return to their dwellings.
+This was an incredible spectacle that I have never seen before.
+It took my breath away.
+I was amazed to realise that it is an everyday phenomenon.
+And how these bats know precisely when to fly out and return to their dwellings.

 A short clip of the bats flying out of the cave,[embed width="300" height="125"]https://www.youtube.com/watch?v=KhhB_YUrr_s[/embed]

 How to Reach Khao Yai National Park

 Best way is to reach Pak Chong and take Blue truck from the main road out of the Railway Station.
-Taxis are also available from Pak Chong.
+Taxis are also available from Pak Chong.[mappress mapid="14"]